-- This is a very useful distro for the electronics and robotics lab where much precision needed because of its built-in advanced PCB and microcontroller design tools.
+- This is a very useful distro for the electronics and robotics lab, where much precision is needed because of its built-in advanced PCB and microcontroller design tools.

 - This distro has built-in tools for simulating almost any modern physics phenomenon.
-This is why the STEM students will get many advantages using it.
+This is why STEM students will get many advantages from using it.

 The above-mentioned scientific Linux distros provide a productive environment for the researchers and science students to work on their projects.
 Although some of the above projects are no longer officially maintained or, in other words, the development is no longer active.